jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - enter a sensible Name
   - click OK

 This should create a new drawing canvas in a new window.
 As shown in [the video on KEATS](https://media.kcl.ac.uk/media/TenerifeVeg-Prac23-24-Section4/1_5ibhol3b) we can add various elements to the canvas, including [the map](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_map.html#)  itself, [a legend](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_legend.html) for the map, a [scale bar](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_scale_bar.html), a [north arrow](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_image.html#the-north-arrow-item), and [text](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_label.html) and [shapes](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/composer_items/composer_shapes.html) (e.g. for title and data source).
-You will need to experiment with these tools and think for yourself about you want to layout your map.
+You will need to experiment with these tools and think for yourself about how you want to layout your map.
 Instructions from some items are suggested below.

   Task 4.2 **Add a map to the layout** by
   - click the *Add Map* button from the vertical toolbar on the left of the screen